KhadeejaArshadAli/Data-Structures/README.md

  8. Stackusingarray                                  Adaption of all the functions of stack
  9. DynamicLinkedList                                Creating a dynamic linked list and printing it.
  10. BinaryHeapTree                                   Applying the Minimum propery of BinaryHeapTree
+ 11. Graph                                            Storing different types of graph through adjacency matrix and calculating
+                                                                                         Indegree and Outdegree